hmthanh/s2s-voice-agent-infrastructure/README.md

 8. ✅ **Leading indicator alerts** (not P99 lagging) - catch early
 9. ✅ **Warm pool for autoscale** - not reactive alone
 10. ✅ **Blameless post-mortems with tracked action items** - compound learning

-If you do these 10, you'll survive Year 1.
-Everything else in this doc is refinement on top.